kd1811/SHIELD-Insurance-Analysis/README.md

   - **Online-App**: Higher revenue than Offline-Direct for age 31+.
   - **Online-Website**: Least revenue across all age groups.

+## Note

-*Note: I am unable to share the input data due to restrictions.
+*I am unable to share the input data due to restrictions.
 Thank you for your understanding.*